ingrihn/code-review/README.md

 ### Editing Inline Comments

-Click on the purple background to open the panel to the right with the comment and view the options of updating or deleting the comment.
+Click on the purple background to open the panel to the right with the comment and view the options for updating or deleting the comment.

 #### Update Inline Comment
 Edit the comment as desired.
-Click on _Save_ (red circle in the picture):
+Click on the _Update_ button (red circle in the picture):
 <img width="1143" alt="reviewify_update_inline_comment" src="https://github.com/ingrihn/code-review/assets/54809082/63b6ca47-d1d8-443d-aee6-21f6cead2a7d">

 The comment will be updated accordingly.
 <img width="1143" alt="reviewify_sucessful_update" src="https://github.com/ingrihn/code-review/assets/54809082/48aa744e-c457-4cea-9644-960d9e0fa5ba">

 #### Delete Inline Comment
-Click on _Delete_ (red circle).
+Click on the _Delete_ button (red circle).
 Confirm your choice by clicking on _Yes_ (blue circle).
 <img width="1140" alt="reviewify_delete_comment" src="https://github.com/ingrihn/code-review/assets/54809082/84fe9fd6-afa9-475b-be19-b436fcc5b644">

 The comment will be removed from the editor.